HomeRepairs and MaintenanceCauses and Solutions for Bubbles in Ceiling Paint

 Check the upper-floor bathroom for issues with grout and waterproofing.
 If grout appears worn out, replace it and apply a water-resistant sealant for added protection.
 This can prevent water from seeping through and damaging the ceiling paint below.

-3-Applying Water-Based Paint Over Oil-Based Paint
+3-Applying Water-Based Paint over Oil-Based Paint

 When water-based paint is applied directly over oil-based paint, the difference in properties between the two can lead to bubbling or peeling.
 Oil-based paint is less breathable and can trap moisture between layers, particularly in humid areas like bathrooms.
 “Related article: oil based or water based paint